Alumni mentorship program participants

 2023-2024

-Elena Salgado and Rose Patodia
+Leni Salgado and Rose Patodia

-Mentee: Elena Salgado, BScPhm, RPh, CDE (she/they)
+Mentee: Leni Salgado, BScPhm, RPh, CDE (she/they)

 Elena Salgado

-After acquiring a repetitive strain injury in July 2020, Elena's expectation of continuing to work the frontlines was no longer realistic.
-She could no longer work many hours in a dispensary and it became obvious that it was time to consider pursuing other avenues of the pharmacy profession.
+After acquiring a repetitive strain injury in July 2020, Leni's expectation of continuing to work the frontlines was no longer realistic.
+They could no longer work many hours in a dispensary and it became obvious that it was time to consider pursuing other avenues of the pharmacy profession.
 The Women in Pharmacy Leadership program has allowed them to keep an open mind and explore non-traditional pharmacist options.
-Elena is grateful for being accepted as a mentee in the program as she navigates potential business, academia, and consulting experiences while being supported by a mentor with invaluable insight, experience, and wisdom.
+Leni is grateful for being accepted as a mentee in the program as she navigates potential business, academia, and consulting experiences while being supported by a mentor with invaluable insight, experience, and wisdom.
 The opportunity for collaboration through shared learning has already presented itself and they are confident that all pairings will establish fruitful and long-lasting professional relationships within the pharmacy community.

 Mentor: Rosemarie Patodia, BScPhm, BCGP, CDE